-Even if you don’t stay at the Rosewood since it is a bit further out of Centro, make a reservation at Luna for a magical sunset.
-It is known to be one of the best rooftop bars in the whole city.
-It is quite stunning, the service is great, and despite the swanky atmosphere, the drink prices are good.
-Order a Casa Verde – a tequila with limoncello, lemon juice, kiwi, and celery!
-You can watch the crow snap selfies of the Parroquia as it turns pink in the late afternoon light!
+Even if you don’t stay at the Rosewood San Miguel since it is a bit further out of Centro, make a reservation at the Luna Rooftop for a magical sunset.
+It is known to be one of the best rooftop bars in the whole city for its stunning view of the city.
+The service is great, and despite the swanky atmosphere, the drink prices are decent.
+Order a Casa Verde – a tequila with limoncello, lemon juice, kiwi, and celery or the ribeye tacos – to die for!
+You can watch the crowd snap selfies of the Parroquia as it turns pink in the late afternoon light!
 Don’t miss your chance on a visit to this bar.

 ✦ El Palomar

 Perched in Centro, you can get a great perspective of the city, with the lake in the distance.
 You can enjoy fabulous sunsets here with the Parroquia as the star of the show!
 She is quite beautiful at night!

 ✦ Quince Rooftop

 Another chic and swanky stop is Quince’s Rooftop.
 This stunning rooftop bar and restaurant with an up-close and personal view of the Parroquia has a great atmosphere.
 It upon occasion will have a DJ and a nice crowd that makes this place feel special.